A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Introduction

+for a fixed initial unit vector $v_0 := v$.
+The process $(v_t)$ is natural in the study of Lyapunov exponents, on noticing by the chain rule that convergence of the finite-time Lyapunov exponents $\frac1n \log | D_x \Phi^n_\omega v|$ is connected to a strong law of large numbers for the observable $g_\omega(x, v) = \log |D_x \Phi^1_\omega v|$ of the Markov process $(x_t, v_t)$.
+We call $(w_t) = (x_t, v_t)$ the \emph{projective process} on the unit tangent bundle\footnote{The distinction between $v_t$ or $-v_t$ is irrelevant for Lyapunov exponents, and so morally $(w_t)$ should be thought of as evolving on the projective bundle $P \R^n = \R^n \times P^{n-1}$, where $P^{n-1} = \S^{n-1} / \pm$ is the projective space of $\R^n$.
+However, in this work we adopt the (technically more convenient) convention that $(w_t)$ lives on $\S \R^n$. } $\S \R^n = \R^n \times \S^{n-1}$.
+For more background, see, e.g., \cite{ledrappier1984quelques, walters1993dynamical}; see also Theorem III.1.2 of \cite{kifer2012ergodic} and \cite{carverhill1986nonrandom} in the context of random dynamical systems.
+The projective process $(w_t)$ solves a corresponding SDE on $\S \R^n$,

-Let $\dee q$ denote Lebesgue measure on $\S M$, let $\nu$ be the stationary measure for the projective process $(x_t,v_t)$, and let $f = \frac{\dee \nu}{\dee q}$ denote the stationary density, similarly let $\mu$ be the stationary measure for $(x_t)$ with density $\rho = \frac{\dee \mu}{\dee x}$.
-Our first main result is a new formula (to our knowledge) connecting the stationary density $f$ to the exponent $\lambda_1$ through a partial \emph{Fisher information}-type quantity $FI(f)$ defined by
+where $\tilde{X}_j$ denotes the `lift' of the vector field $X_j$ to a vector field on $\S \R^n$ (see Section \ref{subsec:sde-lyap} for a precise definition).
+Our first main result is an identity connecting stationary densities of $(w_t)$ to the exponent $\lambda_1$ through a partial \emph{Fisher information}-type quantity defined for a probability density $f$ on $\S\R^n$ by